MicrosoftDocs/learn/learn-pr/azure/secure-azure-arc-enabled-servers/includes/6-onboard-azure-arc-enabled-servers-to-microsoft-sentinel.md

 Tailwind Traders has onboarded its machines to Azure Arc-enabled servers, and now wants to onboard those servers to Microsoft Sentinel.
-In this Unit, you’ll learn how to onboard your Azure Arc-enabled servers to Microsoft Sentinel.
-First, you will connect the Azure Arc-enabled server to a Log Analytics workspace.
-Second, you will enable Microsoft Sentinel on this workspace.
+In this Unit, you learn how to onboard your Azure Arc-enabled servers to Microsoft Sentinel.
+First, you connect the Azure Arc-enabled server to a Log Analytics workspace.
+Second, you enable Microsoft Sentinel on this workspace.

 ## Connect the Azure Arc-enabled server to a Log Analytics Workspace using the Log Analytics Agent or Azure Monitor Agent